datacamp/authoring/docs/courses/exercises/multiple-choice-exercises/questions.md

 ### Using "negative questions"

-A common, special case of the previous point is to use [negative questions](https://www.englishgrammar.org/negative-questions).
-These often implicitly lead the students towards an answer, so it is recommended to rephrase them positively.
+Negative questions, where you ask students to find an incorrect statement are [frowned upon](https://radiopaedia.org/articles/negative-questions-multiple-choice-questions), on the grounds that falsehoods are often either hard to prove, or obviously wrong.
+It is recommended to rephrase the questions positively.